alexhaydock/pinewall/README.md

 I then have a second repo which contains a fork of the contents of the `config/` directory found in this repo, where I can add things that I can't publish to this repo, like my WireGuard host keys and config, and my PPP dialing passwords.
 That repo uses GitLab CI to build an APKOVERLAY file (using a similar `genapkovl-pinewall.sh` script to the one in this repo).
 I simply drop the built APKOVERLAY onto the microSD card I just flashed the fresh Pinewall image to and put it in my Raspberry Pi.

 I keep a rotation of 2 microSD cards going for this, meaning that I never make changes to the current running deployment.
 Changes are always written to a new microSD card, and then I swap in the new card, taking the old card out.
-This means that if a new Pinewall image (or a new config change I've made in the overlay) causes a problem, I always have a way to roll back to the known-working config simply by putting in the older microSD card.
+This means that if a new Pinewall image (or a new config change I've made in the overlay) causes a problem, I always have a way to roll back to the known-working config simply by putting in the previous microSD card.

 Similarly, I make an effort to make all configs as generic as possible so that they're not specific to the Pi's hardware (so no using IPv6 EUI-64 addresses that depend on the hardware MAC address, or other such things).
 This means that if my router/gateway fails, I can simply put the microSD card into a different Raspberry Pi 4 and boot it up and _boom_ - enterprise(-ish) redundancy at a fraction of th cost.

-This is about as close as I can get to atomic container-style updates, and treating machines as cattle rather than pets, with a home-grown firewall/gateway solution.
+This is about as close as I can get to atomic container-style update (and the sysadmin's dream of treating all hosts as cattle rather than pets) with a home-grown firewall/gateway solution.

 ## How can I add my own configs to this?
 The easiest method will just be to fork it here on GitLab and start changing things in the `config/` directory as you please.
 As a bonus, if you fork it here you'll get the benfits of the automatic CI/CD processes building images for you - even if you're using a free GitLab.com account.
 Try it out!